ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 >**Note:** The inserting order of the interceptors into the array, will be the execution order of Interceptors.
 The interceptors are applied to each event in response stream of subscription resolvers.

 #### 11.3.1 Service Interceptors
 The service interceptors are applied to all the resolvers in the GraphQL service.
-A GraphQL service accepts an array of service interceptors, and it should be inserted as mentioned in the [Service Interceptor](#1016-service-interceptors) section.
+A GraphQL service accepts a single service interceptor or an array of service interceptors, and it should be inserted as mentioned in the [Service Interceptor](#1016-service-interceptors) section.

 ###### Example: GraphQL Service Interceptor